 In the fifth stanza, the speaker uses the ibis to describe the “East Rand gold towns.”
 This is a reference to the urban part of the Witwatersrand.
 This area is merged with Johannesburg and is known for its gold-bearing reef.
 It was the trigger of a gold rush in the 1880s.

 The speaker describes the smells of this area.
 One can pick up “wood fire” and “anthracite.”
 These are industrial smells.
 (Anthracite refers to a hard variety of coal.)
 The speaker is looking down, from the eye of the ibis, on the mines of the region, especially those in the water.
 He can see the “Mine heads” as they “wink…in dumps and streams.”
 They appear to him as “steel fly eyes.”
 They are multifaceted, hard, and functional like steel.
 But they are also alive like a fly’s eyes.
 This description shows the alluring nature of the material and how one would be unable to avoid looking at it.

 In the next stanza, the speaker returns to the birds as they “climb” over the people below.
 They leave behind the gold and can look down to see,

 Home in trans and other people talking softly

-There is hope in the population below, or at least a forward thinking momentum.
+There is hope in the population below or at least a forward-thinking momentum.
 They are looking toward the future, if somewhat tentatively.
-As they travel they contemplate what will happen “Next year.”
+As they travel, they contemplate what will happen “Next year.”

-There are also the “private Edens” to leave behind.
+There is also the “private Edens” to leave behind.
 They are less like Eden than they should be.
 No matter, they are always there alongside the “dunes, rivers, mountains.”
 The birds are traveling out of the city now and into the denser countryside.
 Here they can see “lakes, jungles, ancestral homes.”
 The whole history of the area is displayed on the ground.
-To one who can rise above and look down it is clear.
+To one who can rise above and look down, it is clear.

 The ninth stanza begins with the speaker noting that the birds can also see the,